hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 class:  review, no-footer
 # Chapter 2 review

-1. Terraform Cloud permissions model splits into organization and workspace levels
+1. HCP Terraform permissions model splits into organization and workspace levels

-2. Resource administration in Terraform Cloud defaults to an implicit deny-all model, and teams require global, project or workspace assignments
+2. Resource administration in HCP Terraform defaults to an implicit deny-all model, and teams require global, project or workspace assignments

 ???
 # Chapter 2 review

-1. When teams are intent in formalizing their approach to automated infrastructure deployment with Terraform, there need to be fundamental principals to support a responsible use of Terraform Cloud.
+1. When teams are intent in formalizing their approach to automated infrastructure deployment with Terraform, there need to be fundamental principals to support a responsible use of HCP Terraform.
 The permissions model is a core principle to support governance and responsible use of IaC automation.
 Without a permissions model, teams operated based on different opinions without self-supervision.

 2. When teams have different responsibilities, the platform instrumentation should allow for effective changes at a group level to support roles, not individual identities.
-Having an implicit `deny-all` for the Terraform Cloud organization, and `implied permissions` for teams and workspaces accelerates the effective purpose of IaC automation.
+Having an implicit `deny-all` for the HCP Terraform organization, and `implied permissions` for teams and workspaces accelerates the effective purpose of IaC automation.

 ---
 name: VCS-and-Governance